Hyrule Warriors: Age of Calamity: Plot

 Robbie and Purah are captured by Yiga spies while analyzing Terrako's memory.
 Terrako escapes and reunites with Zelda as the Calamity arrives.
-As Hyrule Castle is besieged and the Sheikah Towers are shut down across Hyrule, the Champions are ambushed in their Divine Beasts by the Blight Ganons, while King Rhoam seemingly sacrifices himself for Link, Zelda, and Impa to escape Hyrule Castle.
+As Hyrule Castle is besieged and the Sheikah Towers are shut down across Hyrule, the Champions are ambushed in their Divine Beasts by the Blight Ganons, while Rhoam seemingly sacrifices himself for Link, Zelda, and Impa to escape Hyrule Castle.
 Terrako summons Sidon, Yunobo, Teba, and Riju from the original timeline to assist the Champions, buying Link enough time to destroy the Blight Ganons.
 With the Champions saved and the Divine Beasts restored, they begin to clear the way to Hyrule Castle.
 To stop the timeline from changing, Astor sacrifices many Yiga Clan members to resurrect the Blight Ganons.
 Link is cornered by the Blight Ganons in Fort Hateno, but Zelda awakens her sealing magic to save him.

-Hyrule's army is bolstered by Kohga and the Yiga Clan's remnants, who seek revenge against Astor, and King Rhoam, who survived using a shield artifact given to him by Zelda.
+Hyrule's army is bolstered by Kohga and the Yiga Clan's remnants, who seek revenge against Astor, and Rhoam, who survived using a shield artifact given to him by Zelda.
 Purah uses the Sheikah Towers to transport their allies to Hyrule Castle for a full-scale assault against Ganon's forces.
-Although the Divine Beasts weaken Ganon's spirit form, Harbinger Ganon consumes Astor and becomes Calamity Ganon, who then corrupts Terrako, forcing Link to destroy it; during this time, Zelda remembers she activated Terrako as a child before King Rhoam took it away so she would focus on her training.
+Although the Divine Beasts weaken Ganon's spirit form, Harbinger Ganon consumes Astor and becomes Calamity Ganon, who then corrupts Terrako, forcing Link to destroy it; during this time, Zelda remembers she activated Terrako as a child before Rhoam took it away so she would focus on her training.
 Zelda and her allies confront Ganon, but are unable to damage him until Terrako self-destructs to weaken him, allowing Link to defeat him and Zelda to permanently seal Ganon away.
 The future heroes are returned to their timeline while Link, Zelda, and their allies look out at the now peaceful Hyrule.
 In a secret ending, Purah and Robbie repair Terrako, reuniting Zelda with her friend.